The Red Horses (1950 film): Plot

-Ole Offor (Poul Reichhardt) a young graduate from agricultural college, returns home to discover that rumors about his fiancé (Lily Broberg) are true—she has been cheating on him.
+Ole Offor (Poul Reichhardt) a young graduate from agricultural college, returns home to discover that rumors about his fiancé (Lily Broberg) cheating on him are true.
 Ole rejects her thin denials and decides to move to Canada to start a new life.
 In the meantime, Ole's father, Hans (Johannes Meyer), meets with an old childhood friend, Munk (Ejner Federspiel), who is seriously ill.
 Munk owns a beautiful old stud farm called Enekaer, but he has left it nearly bankrupt.
 Hans promises Munk that he will help.
 Hans asks Ole to become the manager of Enekaer and see if it can be saved.

 Munk purchased some fine ponies of a red breed which he had hoped could be trained as winning trotters and save the farm.
 However, his bad heart left him bed-ridden.
 Munk's second wife, Zita (Else Jarlbak) has been having an affair with the vicious horse trainer, Willers (Jørn Jeppesen).
 When Munk discovers this, he sues for divorce, but Willers now owns outstanding notes on the farm.
 Ole arrives and meets Munk's daughter, Bente (Tove Maës).
 The daughter from Munk's first marriage, Bente is sweet woman with a slightly crippled leg from a horse riding accident.
 Ole quickly becomes taken with Bente.
 Willers is paid off by Ole and his father and told to disappear.
 Munk, on his death bed, tells Ole and Bente that his last wish is for them to marry.

 Enekaer has one fine stallion named Junker that Munk hoped could win the 15,000 Kroner prize at the trotting derby.
 But Willers had ruined Junker's nerves.
 Ole and Bente care for Junker and he regains strength and speed.
 Ole falls in love with Bente and proposes.
 They marry but the marriage is uneasy because Bente feels that Ole married her out of charity.
 One day Zita Munk returns but Ole and Bente refuse her admittance to Enekaer.
 They are called into court because Zita possesses Munk life insurance which gives her financial control of Enekaer.
 The court gives Ole and Bente a brief time to raise the money or give up the farm.

 They are despondent, but after all they have been through, Bente finally has realized that Ole truly loves her.
 On Derby day, Ole decides to race Junker himself.
 Everyone at Enekaer bets all of their money on Ole and Junker.
 Ole races to victory and in happiness, Ole and Bente return to Enekaer.